uzh-bf/klicker-uzh/cypress/cypress-testing-documentation.md

 ## TODO

-- Also all tests should be run with npm start for speed comparison
+- Also all tests should be run with npm start:test for speed comparison
 - Test 10 should target de feedback section of a session
 - Factor out certain parts of code to decrease repeating code